As I mentioned on my Instagram a couple of days ago, magazine features are like the No.19 bus: You wait ages for one, then two come along at once…!

 That’s probably my glamour quota for the year all used up following last Sunday’s post – I love the irony of the timing, considering I wrote that being a full time fashion blogger isn’t as glamorous as people might expect just last week.
 What do you think – a onesie or pyjamas outfit post next…?!

 Above: Pictures taken on the day including the other, shorter, dress I modelled – I really loved this one too.
-It’s from Boden and you can buy it here.
+It’s from Boden.

 The other three ladies looked so fabulous as well – the dress over trousers style is proving to be very popular.
 I also had my eye on the floral Boden dress Jane was wearing (though I can’t find that one online yet).